amirfhg/patent_embeddings/README.md

 ""

 # Innovation Trend & Patent Value
 The study *Technological Innovation, Resource Allocation, and Growth* by Kogan, Papanikolaou, Seru, and Stoffman (2017) proposes a measure of patent economic value that relies on the initial market response to the news of the patent grant.
 They argue that investors are forward-looking and their response to the news of the patent grant provides an estimation of the private value of the patent.
 The market response is calculated by the movements in stock prices following the news of patent grant.
-Specifically, the movement is measured as a stock's turnover ratio:
+Specifically, the movement is measured as a stock's turnover:

 $$\[
-\text{Turnover Ratio} = \frac{\text{Value of Shares Traded}}{\text{Market Capitalization}}
+\text{Share Turnover} = \frac{\text{Volume of Shares Traded}}{\text{Shares Outstanding}}
 \]$$

 A greater stock turnover ratio during the days following a patent grant indicates that the news holds important information for the market.